azades/Coursera-Getting-and-Cleaning-Data/peer-assignment/CodeBook.md

  * Combine the 'mergedSubject', 'mergedLabel' and 'mergedData' by column to get a new cleaned  data frame, 'cleanedData'.
  * Write the 'cleanedData' to 'merged_data.txt' file to create the text file we need.
  * generate a tidy data set 'tidyDat' with the average of each measurement for each activity and each subject.
- * Write the 'tidyDat' to "data_with_means.txt" file in order to have the tidy data set in text format.
+ * Write the 'tidyData' to "data_with_means.txt" file in order to have the tidy data set in text format.